camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 {"outcome" => "success"}
 ```

 This removes the process engine and all dependent services.
-This means that if you remove a process engine the application server will stop all deployed applications which use the process engine.
+This means that if you remove a process engine, the application server will stop all deployed applications which use the process engine.

 {{< note title="Declaring Service Dependencies" class="warning" >}}
-  In order for this to work, but also in order to avoid race conditions at deployment time, it is necessary that each application explicitly declares dependencies on the process engines it is using.
+  For this to work, but also to avoid race conditions at deployment time, it is necessary that each application explicitly declares dependencies on the process engines it is using.
 {{< /note >}}